 Wildfire management requires a multi-faceted approach for greatest efficacy and risk reduction outcomes.
-A total of 40 strategic recommendations are found in a tabularized format within this Executive Summary.
-In addition, these recommendations are more thoroughly discussed in their appropriate sections within the document.
-The recommendations within this strategy should be considered a toolbox of options to help reduce the wildfire threat to the community.
+A total of 42 strategic recommendations are found in a tabularized format within this Executive Summary (Table 1).
+In addition, these recommendations are more thoroughly discussed in their appropriate sections within the document and are summarized at the end of each section.
+The recommendations within this strategy should be considered as a toolbox of options to help reduce the wildfire risk to the community.
 There is not one combination or course of action which is the answer; the SRD will have to further prioritize based on resources, strengths, constraints, and availability of funding and regularly update the prioritization and course of action as variables change through time.